navejar/dynamic_traffic_light_final_project/readme.md

 # **IMPORTANT INSTRUCTIONS** (Please Read)

-Since many of the `rou.xml` files (for testing and training) were too large to be committed to the Git repository, we were unable to push them to the Git repository (Git does not allow this).
-These files must be dynamically created by running the code.
+Since a lot of the rou.xml files (for testing and training) were too large to be committed to the git repo, we were not able to push them to the git repository (git did not allow to do so).
+Please run create_route_file.ipynb to regenerate a week's worth of training data using information from the database.
+Essentially, the file create_route_file.ipynb creates all the SUMO rou.xml TRAINING files.

 Please follow these steps: